Relintai/pandemonium_engine_docs/usage/assets_pipeline/importing_images.md

 sRGB
 ~~~~

-Godot uses Linear colorspace when rendering 3D.
+Pandemonium uses Linear colorspace when rendering 3D.
 Textures mapped to albedo or detail channels need to have this option turned on in order for colors to look correct.
 When set to **Detect** mode, the texture will be marked as sRGB when used in albedo channels.

 Warning: